Clearing ice and snow

 In the meantime, here's what you can do:

-You can also collect your own supply from our depot in Carnwardric Road, Thornliebank.
+- You can collect your own supply of grit from our depot in Carnwardric Road, Thornliebank.
 You need to bring your own container.

 When to grit

 Treat your paths and pavements before ice or snow strikes or grit in as early in the day as possible.
-It can take at least an hour for snow or ice to melt.
+It can take at least 1 hour for snow or ice to melt.

 Check the weather forecast on a regular basis.
 Get ready to treat your roads and pavements as soon as you know ice or weather is forecast.